-Cost engineers use practical experience to determine project costs.
-Read this article to learn more about working as a cost engineer.
+Cost engineers use practical skills, knowledge and experience to determine project costs.
+Read this article to learn more about how to become a cost engineer.
 Schools offering Engineering & Technology Management degrees can also be found in these popular choices.

 Before a group of investors, companies, or individuals starts a project, they work with a cost engineer to make sure their project can be completed within budget.
 Material, labor, and other costs are considered by the management and production teams before bids are even entertained.
 A cost engineer may have the skill to build or create a machine, but uses engineering principles to control costs.

 |On-the-Job Training||Determined by prior experience; may last a few weeks to several months|

 |Professional Certification||Voluntary; provided by the American Society of Professional Estimators, the Association for the Advancement of Cost Estimating International, and the International Cost Estimating and Analysis Association|

 |Key Skills||Strong mathematical background, critical thinking, good judgment and decision making, problem solving, reading comprehension, time management|